Contact us

 1. Go to Tools at the top and select the Internet Options tab.

-2. Check the Privacy options to ensure it's configured with a medium or lower security level.
+2. Review the Privacy options so they are set to a medium level or lower.

-3. Move the slider to adjust the privacy level you want.
+3. Move the slider to adjust the desired privacy level.

-4. If the Internet setting is not medium, cookies will be blocked.
+4. If the Internet setting is not medium, cookies may be blocked.

 Mozilla Firefox